 The last accession of Sayre material was received in July 1998 from Faith S. Schindler in response to a suggestion from the SCPC.
 It is a collection of photocopies of letters of condolence received by Kathleen W. Sayre at the time of Nevin Sayre's death in 1977.

-The major part of the Sayre papers consists of the extensive correspondence of a lifetime which was centered in the Fellowship of Reconciliation.
+Scope and Contents The major part of the Sayre papers consists of the extensive correspondence of a lifetime which was centered in the Fellowship of Reconciliation.
 The principal categories are his American (U.S.) and international files.
 There is also a large quantity of family letters.
 Related to the international correspondence are the files of the International Fellowship of Reconciliation (I.F.O.R.), of which Sayre was chairman in 1935-1955.
 They include meeting minutes and reports of Conferences, the Council and Executive Committees.
 These files also contain historical records, materials on policy discussions, adjunct programs and fund raising.
 There are some miscellaneous historical materials of the F.O.R.-USA concerning Sayre's particular interests, like the 1933 referendum of the membership.
 Another series is given to programs and special projects of the F.O.R.-USA, 1919-1958, some in collaboration with other organizations.
 These files include correspondence, meeting minutes, reports and releases.

 Some of Sayre's principal correspondents were: Devere Allen, Roger N. Baldwin, Percy W. Bartlett, Arthur W. Blaxall, Vera Brittain, K.K.
 Chandy, E. Philip Eastman, Hildegard and Jean Goss-Mayr, Allan A. Hunter, Howard Kester, Herbert Jehle, Muriel Lester, Kaspar Mayr, Wilhelm Mensching, Premysl Pitter, Charles E. Raven, Henri Roser, Paul M. Sekiya, Friedrich Siegmund-Schultze, Emily Parker Simon, Glenn E. Smiley, John M. Swomley, Evan W. Thomas, Charles A. Thomson, and André and Magda Trocmé.